liveaverage/nim-shim/README.md

 - [Cleanup](#cleanup)

 ## Preparation

+Customize the environment variables below to match your AWS, NGC, etc. configuration(s).
 If needed, customize the the parameters passed to the `launch.sh` call to ensure proper mapping of frontend/backend ports and source entrypoint.
+At a minimum you should customize the following:
+- `NGC_API_KEY`
+- `DST_REGISTRY`
+- `SG_INST_TYPE`
+  - Note that `ml.p4d.24xlarge` or similar variants are required for llama3-70b. `ml.g5.4xlarge` will work fine for `llama3-8b`
+- `SG_EXEC_ROLE_ARN`

 ```bash
 git clone https://github.com/liveaverage/nim-shim && cd nim-shim